bussey3p/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
-I work as a graduate research assistant in the Violence Intervention and Policing Research "(VIPR) Lab"(https://www.viprlab.org).
+I work as a graduate research assistant in the Violence Intervention and Policing Research [(VIPR) Lab](https://www.viprlab.org).
 My research centers on policing with emphases on officer use of force, evidence-based policing strategies, and crime science.
 Welcome to my personal website.
 Contact me if you have any questions!
 {style="text-align: justify;"}